knorrie/network-examples/bgp-intro/README.md

 When routers talk BGP to each other, they just claim that some network ranges are reachable via them.
 Voila.

-## OSPF vs. BGP

 Ok, a bit less simplified:

 ![BGP network, less simplified](/bgp-intro/bgp-hey2.png)

- * OSPF: routes in the network are originated by putting ip addresses on a network interface of a router, not manually defined.
-These are addresses and subnets that are actually in use.
- * BGP: publish "umbrella" ranges, there is no actual proof that the addresses are actually in use.

-So, OSPF is a network in detail, and BGP can connect that network to a network of another external someone, just telling them your aggregated ranges.
-Other end does not have any knowledge about the internal topology of your network, and changes in there do not result in updates to external networks.

  * Between routers: small subnet, like an IPv4 /30 or /31, which only contains the two routers.
  * Often direct links, in this bird/openvswitch tutorial just use a vlan
  * A complete network under control of somebody has an AS number, an Autonomous System

+## OSPF vs. BGP

+While the title of this section might seem logical, since we're considering BGP after just having spent quite some time on OSPF, it's actually a non-issue.
+OSPF and BGP are two very different routing protocols, which are used to get different things done.

+OSPF:
+ * routes in the network are originated by putting ip addresses on a network interface of a router, not manually defined
+ * these are addresses and subnets that are actually in use
+ * every router has a full detailed view on the network using link state updates that are broadcasted over the network

+BGP:
+ * only publish "umbrella" ranges, not much detail
+ * there is no actual proof that the addresses are actually in use.
- * Where OSPF shortest path deals with knowledge about all separate routers, paths and weights, BGP just looks on a higher level, the shortest path, considering a complete network being a step.
+ * routers know that some prefix is reachable via another network, but where OSPF shortest path deals with knowledge about all separate routers, paths and weights, BGP just looks on a higher level, the shortest path, considering a complete network being one step.

+So, OSPF is an IGP (Interior Gateway Protocol) and BGP is an EGP (Exterior Gateway Protocol).
+BGP can connect OSPF networks to each other, hiding a lot of detail inside them.

 ![BGP network, three ASses](/bgp-intro/bgp-hey3.png)

+R2 tells R3 that it may send traffic for `10.2.0.0/16` and `10.1.0.0/16` to it.
+It also provides an AS-path with each route.
+The route `10.2.0.0/16` only has `65002` as AS-path, so R3 knows that this route originates from `AS65002`.
+The route `10.1.0.0/16` has an AS-path of `65002,65001`, so R3 will learn that this route actually originates from `AS65001`, and apparently `AS65002` wants to relay traffic to it through its own network.

 But, later.
 First of all, do it with bird, build full example.